AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/upload-new-content.md

    A list the files you are uploading display on the left.
 Before the files are uploaded, [!DNL Workfront Library] processes the files, identifies whether there is embedded metadata for each file, and creates thumbnails.

-   In the Metadata panel on the right, you can view pre-filled metadata for each file and enter additional metadata information for the items you are uploading.
+   In the [!UICONTROL Metadata] panel on the right, you can view pre-filled metadata for each file and enter additional metadata information for the items you are uploading.

 1. Add metadata to the processed files.

-   * To add metadata to an individual file: Select the file to which you want to add metadata, then add the metadata information to the fields in the Metadata panel.
+   * To add metadata to an individual file: Select the file to which you want to add metadata, then add the metadata information to the fields in the [!UICONTROL Metadata] panel.
-   * To bulk-add metadata to multiple files: Select the files to which you want to add metadata, then add metadata information to the fields in the Metadata panel.
+   * To bulk-add metadata to multiple files: Select the files to which you want to add metadata, then add metadata information to the fields in the [!UICONTROL Metadata] panel.

       The metadata is added to the selected files.
    >[!NOTE]